gnome-terminator/docs/source/gettingstarted.rst

 .. note:: At this time there is no highlighting of the search string.
           This is a historical limitation due to the manner in which the implmentation was originally done, way back when.
-I intend to remove the old code, replacing with the built-in libvte search function in the 2.1 release.
-This will then highlight searched text.
+          Removing the old code and replacing with the built-in libvte search function would then highlight the text (Maybe a good new issue).

 .. _zooming-the-terminal: